juliehutchinson001/udacity_google_scholarship/reflections.md

 >- `<footer>` - Defines a footer for a document or a section
 >- `<details>` - Defines additional details
 >- `<summary>` - Defines a heading for the `<details>` element

+1. The outermost sectioning element is always the <body></body> tag.

+2. Sections in HTML5 can be nested.

+3. Each section has its own heading hierarchy.
+Each of them (even the innermost nested section) can have an h1 tag.

+4. While the document outline is primarily defined by the 5 sectioning elements, it also needs proper headings for each section.

+5. It’s always the first heading element (let it be h1 or a lower rank heading tag) that defines the heading of the given section.
+The following heading tags inside the same section need to be relative to this.
+(If the first heading is an h3 inside a sectioning element, don’t put an h3 after that.)

+6. The sections defined by the <nav></nav>, and the <aside></aside> tags don’t belong to the main outline of the HTML document, they are usually not rendered initially by assistive technologies.

+7. Each section (body, section, article, aside, nav) can have their own <header></header> and <footer></footer> tags, that defines the header (such as logo, author’s name, dates, meta info, etc.) and the footer (copyright, notes, links, etc.) of that section.

 ---
   1. What CSS property is used to __italicize__ text? font-style